 Response time distribution

 Click the circular Response time portion of the infographic to open a chart that shows the response time distribution of all analyzed requests.
-This shows you if your service has a range of response times or if performs uniformly.
+This shows you if your service has a range of response times or if it performs uniformly.

 Typically, web-request services have a wide range of response times.
 Analyzing a single request often shows a more uniform picture.